"Codependent" No More?

 - “Codependents are rescuers/enablers.”
 For many, “rescuing” was imperative every minute of every day in their most formative, vulnerable years.
 To avoid rescuing was to risk literal abandonment.

-This is not to say that there isn’t value in what’s quoted here, or that compressed self-help bullet-points, or recovery literature which aims to “keep it simple” is never helpful.
+This is not to say that there isn’t value in what’s quoted here, or that compressed self-help bullet points, or recovery literature that aims to “keep it simple” is never helpful.
 To the contrary.
 Some take to it like a duck to water.
 But this isn’t the lion’s share of my clinical experience.
 What has proved most helpful over the years is close, attuned exploring and sustained validation of the patient’s long-neglected and “forbidden” emotional experience, a way of defining what “enabling” really means to the patient in a non-shaming, inspiring way.
 It may mean many things in many different contexts, and a sudden, drastic cut-off is not the same as “detaching with love.”

 For better or worse, many patients don’t take to recovery right away, if at all; I do a disservice to glibly call them “resistant” or say to myself, “I guess they want to stay codependent.”
 This strikes me as perpetuating the “you’re not doing it right” mentality, a “either/or” dichotomy that helped create toxic shame in the first place.
 It ignores the relational handcuffs these folks were forced to wear from the beginning.

-These handcuffs are the result of circumstances which rob the child, with her adult responsibilities, of any real influence over decision-making: responsibility without power, a perfect recipe for cognitive-dissonance and dissociation.
-In fact the child is shamed, ridiculed and/or neglected if they (like an adult) want to give voice to any actual pain that may rock the boat, or have influence over the “rules” that might allow more flexibility or efficiency in the system.
+These handcuffs are the result of circumstances that rob the child, with her adult responsibilities, of any real influence over decision-making: responsibility without power, a perfect recipe for cognitive-dissonance and dissociation.
+In fact, the child is shamed, ridiculed, and/or neglected if they (like an adult) want to give voice to any actual pain that may rock the boat, or have influence over the “rules” that might allow more flexibility or efficiency in the system.
 The rules are there, most of the time, to serve the self-protective caretakers and their addiction.
 I recently realized that patients who “rock the boat” in therapy, by not following my suggestion to stick with a recovery program, deserve commendation rather than a well-intentioned correction.

 This therapist, at least, will inevitably misstep, leaning in too far forward, or back, and the patient will find herself facing uncomfortably familiar feelings of intrusion or abandonment; the therapy will get a bit messy, both of us in a pickle.
 This is where the true work begins, since every time we re-connect after an impasse or breach leads to the ever-so-slight loosening of those handcuffs.